Texas Medicaid Long-Term Care Definition

 Income & Asset Limits for Eligibility

-There are several different Medicaid long-term care programs for which elderly Texans may be eligible.
-These programs have slightly different eligibility requirements and benefits.
-Further complicating eligibility are the facts that the criteria vary with marital status and that Texas offers multiple pathways towards eligibility.
+The three categories of Medicaid long-term care programs have varying eligibility requirements.
+Further complicating eligibility is that the financial criteria changes annually, varies with marital status, and that Texas offers multiple pathways towards eligibility.

 |Type of Medicaid||Single||Married (both spouses applying)||Married (one spouse applying)|